mvolkmann/blog/src/ocaml.md

 Dune supports several kinds of tests, including inline, expectation, and "cram" tests.
 Expection tests are similar to Jest snapshot tests.
+Cram tests describe the output of a shell session.
 Jest is a JavaScript test framework.

 The following steps add tests to the `demo` project above and run them.